 In April 1999 Lancaster University Archaeological Unit (LUAU) were commissioned by Historic Scotland to undertake a fabric survey of the Auchindrain Township, near Inveraray, Argyll (NGR NN 030 031).
-The survey was undertaken in advance of a scheme of repairs and possible reconstruction of the architectural and constructional detail of the standing buildings.
-The survey was undertaken in two phases, and in the first phase the survey examined buildings A, B, M, N, O, P, R, S, T, U and W. The summary results of the first phase of survey are presented in this report.
+The survey was undertaken in two phases to record the architectural and constructional detail of the standing buildings.
+In the first phase, the survey examined buildings A, B, M, N, O, P, R, S, T, U and W, whilst the second phase examined buildings D, E, F, G, H, J, K and X. The results of both phases of survey are presented in this report.

 The township was a multiple tenancy farm, and was one of six such townships in a six mile strip of land between Auchindrain and Inveraray.
-The earliest documented reference to Auchindrain was from 1534.
-In 1693 it was assessed as having four tenants and by 1779 there were up to six tenants and a total population of thirty eight (ibid, 464).
-The township went into a decline in the late nineteenth and early twentieth century, the last tenant left in 1963, and the township was granted by the Argyll Estate to a newly founded Auchindrain Museum Trust, as one of the best surviving examples of a 'fermtoun'.
+The earliest documented reference to Auchindrain is from 1534.
+In 1693 it was assessed as having four tenants and by 1779 there were up to six tenants and a total population of thirty-eight (RCAHMS 1992, 464).
+The township went into a decline in the late nineteenth and early twentieth century.
+The last tenant left in 1963, and the township was granted by the Argyll Estate, by a Declaration of Trust in 1964, to a newly founded Auchindrain Museum Trust, as one of the best surviving examples of a Highland 'clachan'.

-The survey involved the implementation of an oral / documentary study, a photographic survey, following on from a major photographic survey by the RCAHMS, a fabric survey of the township buildings by rectified photographic, and reflectorless instrument techniques.
+The survey involved the implementation of an oral / documentary study, a photographic survey, following on from a major photographic survey by Historic Scotland Photographic Unit, a fabric survey of the township buildings by rectified photographic and reflectorless instrument techniques.
 The survey data was used to create plans, elevations and cross sections of the buildings.
 A geological study was undertaken to investigate the diversity and sources of the stone used to construct the buildings.